Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Hierarchy sensitivity

 \section{Hierarchy sensitivity}

-The hierarchy sensitivity of these experiments in standard three flavor and in the presence of sterile neutrino has been shown in Fig \ref{fig_hier} as a function $\delta_{\rm CP}$.
-Hierarchy sensitivity represents the capability of the experiment to exclude the wrong hierarchy.
+The sensitivities to neutrino mass hierarchy for different long-baseline experiments in standard three flavor and in the presence of sterile neutrino have been shown in Fig \ref{fig_hier}.
+Each column represents the sensitivity from $\chi^2_{\rm min}$ to $\chi^2_{\rm max}$ arising due to the different values of true $\delta_{\rm CP}$.
+Hierarchy sensitivity is the capability of the experiment to exclude the wrong hierarchy.
 In order to calculate hierarchy sensitivity, we obtain $\chi^2$ assuming true hierarchy as NH and test hierarchy as IH.
 The upper panel represents the situation where both ND and FD were included for the study, whereas the lower panel corresponds to the FD case only.
-The dashed lines represent the hierarchy sensitivity in standard three flavor scenario and the solid lines represent the case with one extra sterile neutrino.
+The red bars represent the hierarchy sensitivity in standard three flavor scenario and the blue bars represent the case with one extra sterile neutrino.
 In each row, the left panel corresponds to $\Delta m^2_{41} = 1$ eV$^2$ and the right panel corresponds to $\Delta m^2_{41} = 10$ eV$^2$.

 As we know the hierarchy sensitivity is directly proportional to the matter effect, i.e higher the baseline, higher the hierarchy sensitivity.
-Holding on to that logic we should expect that P2O experiment (all three configurations) should provide more sensitivity to hierarchy.
-And as we can see from the figure that in standard interactions case P2SO gives the best sensitivity to mass hierarchy, where as DUNE and Upgraded P2O gives the next best sensitivity.
+Holding on to that logic, we would expect that P2O experiment (all three configurations) should provide more sensitivity to hierarchy.
+As we can see from the figure that in standard interaction case P2SO gives the best sensitivity to mass hierarchy, whereas DUNE and Upgraded P2O give the next best sensitivity.
 P2O is least sensitive to hierarchy due to its low background rejection capability and 5 time less beam power compared to Upgraded P2O and P2SO.
 We have shown this fact in our previous work \cite{Singha:2021jkn}.
 We can notice that the Upgraded P2O sensitivity to mass hierarchy is less than the P2SO sensitivity although their baseline and beam power are same.
 This is due to the fact that Upgraded P2O uses ORCA detector with limited background rejection capability compared to the improved Super-ORCA detector used by P2SO.